 Energy consumption supplied by fossil fuels over the last century is causing large-scale environmental changes at the global level.
-These changes will disproportionately harm low income countries and poor, rural populations (Figure 4; IPCC 2014, 2018).
-The scale of these changes means strategies to promote inclusive growth and eliminate extreme poverty must now incorporate both mitigation and adaptation.
+These changes will disproportionately harm low income countries and poor, rural populations (Figure 4; IPCC 2015, 2018).
+The scale of these changes means strategies to promote inclusive growth and eliminate extreme poverty must now incorporate both mitigation and adaptation strategies.

 What consequences do the magnitude of the global externalities generated by energy consumption have for energy policy in developing countries?
-Countries that are growing rapidly today and thus will experience a major increase in their energy use could make an important contribution to climate change mitigation if they build energy systems that are less carbon-intensive than what developed countries have built in the past decades.
-The rapid acceleration of innovation in renewable technologies and storage - and the associated declines in wholesale electricity prices - has led to optimism that significant progress in mitigation is possible.
+Countries that are growing rapidly today, and thus will experience a major increase in their energy use (e.g., Davis and Gertler 2015, Gertler et al. 2016), could make an important contribution to climate change mitigation if they build energy systems that are less carbon-intensive than what developed countries have built in the past decades.
+For electricity, the rapid acceleration of innovation in renewable technologies and storage - and the associated declines in wholesale electricity prices - has led to optimism that significant progress in mitigation is possible, at least in the power sector.
 At the same time, renewable energy growth may have higher costs, in terms of reliability, on power grids that have little dispatchable energy generation.
+There is an urgent need to identify the best mechanisms to support these countries in meeting their future energy demands cleanly.
+Switching to a low carbon supply of electricity is one way to mitigate emissions; consuming more efficiently is another.
+Significant advancements in a large range of energy-consuming activities-from the thermal efficiency of generation plants to improved heating/cooling of structures to ultra-efficient light bulbs-present ample opportunities to get more out of each unit of energy.